HOW TO ENTER

 You can enter online at BookitZone (and its sister sites, UK Forms and UK Results), Sportsoft or Runnersworld (and its sister site Eventbrite) as below (click the logo links):

 Please note that an additional processing fee may be charged, but no stamps and other postage costs are incurred.
-Assuming the entry limit is not reached beforehand, the closing date for online applications is Wednesday 19th April 2017.
+Assuming the entry limit is not reached beforehand, the closing date for online applications is the Wednesday immediately BEFORE raceday.

 OFFLINE, via post…